risk-first/website/Purpose-Development-Team.md

 ## Case 1

-A manager I used to work with, Kevin, used to say that the purpose of the Development Team was "Sustainably deliver value quickly.”
-Deliver software that works correctly and quickly.
-It always seemed to me to be approximately right.
+A manager I used to work with, Kevin, used to say that the purpose of the Development Team was "Sustainably Deliver Value Quickly."
+Which apparently he got from a Lean handbook (maybe something like [this one](https://leankit.com/learn/lean/lean-business-development/)).
+It always seemed to me to be _approximately right_, except it bugged me and eventually, I was able to put my finger on _why_.

-Do X and Y: implies that there is a balance to be achieved - what happens when you are forced to choose between A and B?
-How do you choose?
-What about C…

-Cars aren’t optimised for energy efficiency and speed, it’s a trade-off between the two.
+First, "sustainably" and "quickly" are somewhat at odds with each other.
+Much like cars aren’t optimised for both "energy efficiency" and "speed", it’s a trade-off between the two.
 Runners are either fast over short distances or long distances - it’s not both.
 My laptop makes trade-offs between battery life and weight: either extreme is bad, somewhere in the middle is useful.

-This is all very well, but how does one resolve these apparently contradictory demands?
-Why do we need contradictory demands?
-Can’t we restate the goal of the development team without recourse to tbd
+So "sustainably" and "quickly" implies that there is a balance to be achieved - what happens when you are forced to choose between the two?
+How do you choose?

+Second, my conception of value is that it is something you can sell:  producing a product that customers value at (say) £100-per-year means that we can sell it for somewhere less than that (say £80-per-year), and the development cost must come in at somewhere less than that to allow the company to make a profit (say £50-per-year).
+But again, _value_ didn't seem like the whole story either.
+Aren't there things to worry about _besides_ value?

 ## Case 2